Contents of this page

 - evaluate pilot interventions and make recommendations for University- wide adoption, considering the impact on University resources;

-- contribute to University applications to external E&I accreditations co-ordinated by the Equality Policy Unit (EPU);
+- contribute to University applications to external E&I accreditations co-ordinated by the Equality & Inclusion Unit (EPU);

 - receive regular updates from faculties and professional services on their E&I priorities and activities, sharing best practice and/or challenge and, where appropriate, cascading across the University;